olanrewaju-M-Yusuf/cyberdefender/Multiple-Inputs.md

 ### Searching for tabs
 To search for input or output tabs, click on the menu button to the right of the tab bar (`···`) and click `Find tab`.
-(IMAGE HERE) Use the status checkboxes to filter load or bake status, and the filter box to match the contents (or input filename) of each tab against a regular expression.
+Use the status checkboxes to filter load or bake status, and the filter box to match the contents (or input filename) of each tab against a regular expression.
 Click on a search result to open that tab.

 ![Find input tab dialog](images/FindInputTab.png)